-Introduction to Design Drafting is a semester-long course that teaches students the fundamentals of computer-aided drafting (CAD) necessary for pursuing a career in architecture, engineering, product design, construction trades, machining and/or other technological fields.
-During the first semester, students learn the language of industry and how to apply the language to read, interpret, and produce basic technical drawings.
-Skills taught include measurement, lettering, line type identification, geometric terminology, and geometric construction techniques necessary to produce 2D mechanical drawings.
-The second nine weeks will focus on architecture and construction trades.
-Students will design and build a structure using both AutoCAD and Revit with considerable time spent on how buildings are constructed with hands-on projects outside the digital design environment.
+Introduction to Design Engineering is a semester-long course that teaches students the fundamentals of computer-aided drafting (CAD), geometric construction techniques, and terminology necessary for pursuing a career in architecture, engineering, product design, construction trades, machining, and/or other technological fields.
 Note: This is a technology/pre-engineering class, NOT art and design class.

-Technological Design (CAD II)
+Technological Design (CAD II) I23 (F/S) Grade 11-12

-I22 (F/S)

-Grade 11-12

-1 Credit/Year